gzoller/ScalaJack/benchmark/README.md

 There are a number of optimizations and design choices I elected not to bring over from Jsoniter, in many cases because ScalaJack doesn't need them for its intended feature set.
-Of course ScalaJack utilizes our own macro-driven scala-reflection library to great effect, which Jsoniter does not.
+Of course ScalaJack utilizes our own scala-reflection library to great effect, which Jsoniter does not.

-Jsoniter achieves its neck-breaking speed by going deep--very deep into macro code generation.
+Jsoniter achieves its neck-breaking speed by going deep--very deep--into macro code generation.
 They also use a lot of low-level byte arrays and bitwise operators to improve on the standard library functions everyone else uses.
 It works.

 ### Technical Notes

-Achieving extreme speed for ScalaJack 8 was weeks of learning, trial, error, and re-writes.
+Achieving extreme speed for ScalaJack 8 was months of learning, trial, error, and re-writes.
 I studied Jsoniter, Circe, ZIO Json, and others to learn optimizations.
 The tough news for anyone wanting to duplicate this kind of performance in your own code is that there isn't one magic trick to achieve maximum performance.
 It's a basket of techniques, each achieving small marginal gains that add up, and you must decide when enough is enough for you.
 Here's a partial list of learnings incorporated into ScalaJack 8:

-* Being careful when using .asInstanceOf[]... in fact try to avoid it wherever possible as it messes up CPU cache, harming performance.
+* Being careful when using .asInstanceOf[].
+In fact, try to avoid it wherever possible as it messes up CPU cache, harming performance.
 This means a lot of very careful type management, and its why you see the RTypeRefs from scala-reflection are now all typed in the latest version